datumbox/VernamVeil/README.md

 ## 🛠️ Technical Details

 - **Compact Implementation**: The core cypher implementation (`_vernamveil.py`) is about 200 lines of code, excluding comments, documentation and empty lines.
-- **External Dependencies**: Built using only Python's standard library, with NumPy being optional for vectorisation.
+- **External Dependencies**: Built using Python's standard library, with NumPy being the only core dependency.
 - **Optional C/C++ Module for Fast Hashing and Byte Search**: An optional C/C++ module (`nphash`) is provided, built using [cffi](https://cffi.readthedocs.io/), which enables fast BLAKE2b, BLAKE3, and SHA-256 keyed hashing for NumPy arrays, and also provides efficient byte search utilities for internal use.
 BLAKE3 support is exclusive to this extension and benefits from hardware acceleration for optimal performance.
 Specifically, BLAKE3 uses the [official implementation](https://github.com/BLAKE3-team/BLAKE3) and can utilise SIMD instruction sets such as SSE2, SSE4.1, AVX2, AVX512F, AVX512VL (on x86_64), and NEON (on ARM), as well as hand-written assembly, where supported by your hardware and compiler.
 These acceleration features are detected and enabled automatically during the build process.
 The extension includes both C and C++ code (the C++ component is from the BLAKE3 project), so both a C and a C++ compiler (for example, gcc, g++, or MSVC) are required to build it.
 See the [`nphash` README](nphash/README.md) for further details.
 - **Tested with**: Python 3.10 and NumPy 2.2.5.

 ### 🔧 Installation

-To install the library with all optional dependencies (development tools, NumPy for vectorisation, and cffi for the C module):
+To install the library with all optional dependencies (development tools and cffi for the C module):
 ```
-pip install .[dev,numpy,cffi]
+pip install .[dev,cffi]
 ```

 - The `[dev]` extra installs development and testing dependencies.
-- The `[numpy]` extra enables fast vectorised operations.
 - The `[cffi]` extra is required for building the `nphash` C extension for accelerated BLAKE2b, BLAKE3 and SHA-256 in NumPy-based `fx` functions. **You need to compile the C extension afterwards.
 See below.**

-### ⚡ Fast Vectorised `fx` Functions
+### ⚡ Fast `fx` Functions

-If you want to use fast vectorised key stream functions, install with both `numpy` and `cffi` enabled.
-The included `nphash` C module provides high-performance BLAKE2b, BLAKE3, and SHA-256 keyed hash implementations for NumPy arrays, which are automatically used by `generate_default_fx(vectorise=True)` when available.
+If you want to use fast key stream functions, install with `cffi` enabled.
+The included `nphash` C module provides high-performance BLAKE2b, BLAKE3, and SHA-256 keyed hash implementations for NumPy arrays, which are automatically used by `generate_default_fx()` when available.
 BLAKE3 is only available via the C extension and is hardware-accelerated for maximum speed.
 If the extension is not present, a slower pure NumPy fallback is used (excluding BLAKE3).

 **To use the C extension you must build it from source.** For more details, see [`nphash/README.md`](nphash/README.md).